wikixen/dengue_fever_gdp_relationship/README.md

 The final dataset that I used was a population data set from ourworldindata which I downloaded just in case I needed population data.

 For all four datasets various territories or contested land was left with no data (Puerto Rico, Western Sahara, etc.) but this is very common with global datasets so it's something that I ignored.
+However there were some exceptions where the NULL values were more important.
+Certain countries for example lacked their GDP values; For countries like Russia it doesn't matter because the incidence rate is 0 but for countries like Vietnam which does have dengue cases & deaths it means my analysis will be lacking.

 ## Tools
 I used Excel to give the data a cursory view and to delete some cols that I thought were unecessary like aforementioned GDP data or a header that came with the dengue data.
 Afterwards I wanted to load the data into a PostgreSQL database, perform data analysis in Python(Jupyter), and then make a dashboard using Tableau Public.
 I used pgAdmin4 as an interface for SQL.

 # Work
 ## Importing Data
 After giving the data a look in Excel, I wanted to import the data into pgAdmin but in order to do so I had to create a table to import the data into; This would take way too long since the GDP dataset has a column for each year.
 In order to automate this process I made a script in python that would connect to the database, would read the csv, and create an empty table using the column names.
 ```
 import pandas as pd
 from sqlalchemy import create_engine as cre